National Party (Ireland, 2016)

 The National Party (An Páirtí Náisiúnta) is a minor far-right political party in Ireland.
 The party was founded in 2016 and as of June 2024 it has one elected councillor on Fingal County Council.
+As of 2026, the party leader is Gerry Kinneavy, and the deputy leader is Yan Mac Oireachtaigh.
+It is the largest far-right party in Ireland.

 History

 Formation

-The party was founded in 2016, by Justin Barrett as party president and James Reynolds as party vice president.
+The party was founded in 2016 by Justin Barrett as party president and James Reynolds as party vice president.
 The National Party had planned to hold its press launch in the Merrion Hotel in Dublin but the event was cancelled by the hotel, which subsequently said it had done so for "public safety reasons".
 There had been much adverse reaction online to the announcement of the launch.

 Barrett, who was raised in County Tipperary, has a background in anti-abortion and anti-immigration politics, formerly being a leading figure in Youth Defence and campaigning against the Treaty of Nice.
 Barrett attracted media attention due to his participation in events in both Germany and Italy organised by far-right parties, the National Democratic Party and Forza Nuova, respectively, in the 1990s.
-Barrett has denied sharing their far-right views and said he attended these events in his capacity as an anti-abortion campaigner.
+Barrett denied sharing their far-right views and said he attended these events in his capacity as an anti-abortion campaigner.
 In 2016, in an interview where he incorrectly overstated the levels of migration to Ireland by a factor of three, he called his attendance at these meetings "a mistake".

 Reynolds, from County Longford, was the County Longford affiliate for Youth Defence in the early 1990s.
 He was associated with the Libertas Ireland political party in 2009, and campaigned for a No vote in the Fiscal Compact referendum in 2012 as chairman of the small Farmers for No group.
 Reynolds was previously the Longford county chairman of the Irish Farmers' Association, and national treasurer of the Irish Cattle and Sheep Farmers Association.
 He was suspended from the IFA in 2012 for "bringing the county executive into disrepute".
 In March 2017 he secured a temporary High Court injunction preventing his dismissal as national treasurer of the ICSA, but the High Court upheld his dismissal from the role in June 2017.

 The party held its first Ardfheis in November 2017, at the Trump International Golf Links and Hotel Ireland in County Clare.
 Approximately fifty delegates attended.
 Barrett criticised Fine Gael in his speech for not calling its annual conference an ardfheis.
 John Wilson, a guest speaker from County Cavan, challenged homophobic comments made by deputy leader James Reynolds.
 Barrett defended Reynolds' comments and reportedly answered in the affirmative when asked by Wilson whether the National Party was "only for straight Irish people".
 Wilson then walked out in protest.